ros2/ros2_documentation/source/Tutorials/Tf2/Adding-A-Frame-Cpp.rst

 2 Where to add frames
 ^^^^^^^^^^^^^^^^^^^^^

-tf2 builds up a tree structure of frames, and thus does not allow a closed loop in the frame structure.
+tf2 builds up a tree structure of frames and, thus, does not allow a closed loop in the frame structure.
 This means that a frame only has one single parent, but it can have multiple children.
 Currently, our tf2 tree contains three frames: ``world``, ``turtle1`` and ``turtle2``.
 The two turtle frames are children of the ``world`` frame.